 Places to Stay

 The Naples Beach Hotel and Gold Club Southwest Florida’s only beachfront hotel with onsite tennis & spa.
 I love this hotel it is quintessential Florida.
 Settled right on the beach it has everything you need.
-This last trip I took my Mom to the spa for her birthday and we had the most relaxing day full of pampering.
 Side note, unlike some hotels you can enjoy the spa without being a guest at the hotel.

 The Inn on 5th is nestled in downtown Naples on 5th Avenue.
 It's right in the heart of more amazing restaurants and more shopping than you can count.
 It is walking distance to the beach (a long walk) but does have a pool on the rooftop.